Skip to main content

 Justice Antonio Benjamin

-National High Court of Brazil (STJ) and President of the Global Judicial Institute on the Environment
+National High Court of Brazil (STJ) and President of the Federal Justice Council; President of the Global Judicial Institute on the Environment

 Opening Ceremony